dmmar/netascode/README.md

 improving practical skills in the area of computer networks using an automation approach as the main tool.

+You can use this repo as an example to play and to learn network automation.

 *Tested network OS: Cisco IOS, Cisco ASA, Juniper, and VyOS.*

 ### Table of project files